IETF-OPSAWG-WG/draft-ietf-opsawg-pcap/draft-ietf-opsawg-pcap.md

 There is new work to create the PCAP Next Generation capture File Format (see {{I-D.ietf-opsawg-pcapng}}).
 The new file format is not compatible with this specification, but many programs read both transparently.
-Files of that type will usually start with a Section Header Block, with a magic number of 0x0A0D0D0A.
+Files of that type will start with a Section Header Block, the first four octets of which are 0x0A 0x0D 0x0D 0x0A, which does not match any of the Magic Number values in a pcap File Header, allowing code that reads both file formats to determine the format of a file.

 #  Security Considerations